aoiang/LaMOO/README.md

 > python MCTS.py --node_select "mcts"/"leaf"

 > Path: Traverse down the search tree to trace the current most promising search path and select the leaf node(Algorithm 1 in the paper).
 > Leaf: LaMOO directly select the leaf node with the highest UCB value(Algorithm 2 in the paper).
-This variation may reduce the optimization cost escipally for the problem with large numbers of objectives.
+This variation may reduce the optimization cost especially for the problem with large numbers of objectives.

 ###  **SVM kernel**: the type of kernels used by SVM